 - having unusual reactions to the way things smell, taste, look, feel, or sound

 The first step is always to write down a list of your concerns to discuss them with your pediatrician.
 When you visit with your pediatrician about your concerns they most likely will have you complete the M-CHAT, a screening tool designed to identify children who may benefit from a more thorough Autism evaluation.
 If your pediatrician deems it necessary they may refer you to a specialist that is trained to administer the Autism Diagnostic Observation Schedule (ADOS-2).
 Usually these specialists are a child neurologist, developmental pediatrician, an educational psychologist, an Autism Specialist, or a speech-language pathologist.
 The ADOS-2 is a testing instrument utilized for diagnosing Autism Spectrum Disorder.
+The diagnosing physician should always have input from a speech-language pathologist and an occupational therapist.

 After identification of symptoms or a diagnosis, intervention is KEY.